BiDAlab/UWF4DR-Benchmark/README.md

 of MICCAI 2024.

 The dataset is distributed by the challenge organizers and must be obtained separately.
+Access to the data requires registration to the challenge platform.
 Official information and access instructions are available at:

 https://codalab.lisn.upsaclay.fr/competitions/18605